openharmony/docs/en/device-dev/quick-start/quickstart-lite-faq-compose.md

   ![en-us_image_0000001227114636](figures/en-us_image_0000001227114636.png)

-## What should I do when the message indicating Python 3 cannot be found is displayed during compilation and building?
+## What should I do if the message indicating Python 3 cannot be found is displayed during compilation and building?

 - **Symptom**